 - Govt.
-IESc /IRBs, including MOPH ethics committee and, new one on the bloc – CREC are still continuing.
+IECs/IRBs, including the MOPH ethics committee and, new one on the bloc – CREC are still continuing.
 Read more about CREC in our previous post.

-- Naresuan University, which was included in last modification, continues to be approved till 9 Apr 2017.
+- Naresuan University, which was included in the last modification, continues to be approved until 9 Apr 2017.
 Its further continuation in this list may be decided later on.

 There is no doubt that some trial management teams find it more convenient if their clinical sites are at private hospitals.
-Decision making are faster, investigators can be more approachable, many institution related works can be finished quickly, or they just find the staff more professional.
+Decision making is faster, investigators can be more approachable, many institutions related works can be finished quickly, or they just find the staff more professional.

-Inclusion of Bangkok Hospital and Bumrungrad Hospital in this list opens new avenue for trial planners and site selection teams.
-Both of these are very experienced, well-equipped and professional sites capable of handling big trials.
+The inclusion of Bangkok Hospital and Bumrungrad Hospital in this list opens new avenues for trial planners and site selection teams.
+Both of these are very experienced, well-equipped, and professional sites capable of handling big trials.

-As discussed in our previous article, this new central ethics committee is one of the best things happened to Thailand clinical trial scene in last few years.
-It’s recognized by FDA, affiliated to several sites in Thailand and still not heavily loaded with clinical trial applications.
-Which means, shorter queues for submission, quicker approval times and, best of all, flexibility to work at several excellent sites in Thailand.
+As discussed in our previous article, this new central ethics committee is one of the best things that happened to the Thailand clinical trial scene in the last few years.
+It’s recognized by FDA, affiliated to several sites in Thailand, and still not heavily loaded with clinical trial applications.
+This means, shorter queues for submission, quicker approval times, and, best of all, flexibility to work at several excellent sites in Thailand.

 Saving time…and cost!

-However, if a trial has been planned at a site that is affiliated with an FDA-recognized EC, then trial team can save a lot of time in securing necessary EC approval, as well as cost required for such planning, execution and management.
+However, if a trial has been planned at a site that is affiliated with an FDA-recognized EC, then the trial team can save a lot of time in securing necessary EC approval, as well as cost required for such planning, execution, and management.